Integrability of Goldilocks quantum cellular automata: Introduction

-\emph{Introduction.}---Classical cellular automata (CA) are dynamical models that evolve input bit strings (sequences of $1$s and $0$s) according to a simple local rule~\cite{delorme1999introduction}.
-Typically, the update rule is the same everywhere along the bit string.
-At each time step, every bit is updated in accordance with its neighbors' states.
-Despite their simplicity, CA engender rich dynamics, including order, randomness, fractals, and conservation laws.
+Classical cellular automata (CA) are dynamical models that evolve bit strings (sequences of $1$s and $0$s) under simple local rules~\cite{delorme1999introduction}.
+At each time step, every bit is updated in accordance with a rule and its neighbors' states.
+Despite their simplicity, CA engender rich dynamics: order, randomness, fractals, and conservation laws.
 Also, CA can implement universal classical computation~\cite{wolfram1983statistical,cook2004universality}.
 Early CA work stressed conservation laws as ingredients for modeling physics~\cite{margolus1987physics, adler1995simulating}.

-Classical CA generalize to quantum cellular automata (QCA), defined axiomatically as the unitary discrete dynamics that satisfy certain locality conditions~\cite{arrighi2019overview,farrelly2020review}.
-We focus on an important subset of QCA, \emph{digital QCA}: constrained models implementable with quantum circuits of geometrically local gates.
-In digital QCA, each gate updates one or more qubits, in accordance with a surrounding neighborhood's state.
-Prominent examples include the \emph{Goldilocks QCA}, which generate small-world networks of bipartite mutual information~\cite{hillberry2021entangled, jones2022small}, and the \emph{Floquet PXP model} \cite{prosen2021many}, which exhibits quantum many-body scars~\cite{turner2018weak,wang2024quantum}.
-As unitary, closed-system models, digital QCA parallel reversible classical CA: QCA exhibit rich dynamical many-body features arising from the repeated application of simple local rules.
+Classical CA generalize to quantum cellular automata (QCA)~\cite{arrighi2019overview,farrelly2020review}.
+QCA evolve under discrete dynamics implementable on quantum computers with local gates and, in some cases, ancillas.
+We focus on a class of QCA that we call \emph{digital QCA}: constrained models implementable with quantum circuits of geometrically local gates.
+Examples include \emph{Goldilocks QCA}, which generate small-world networks of bipartite mutual information~\cite{hillberry2021entangled, jones2022small}, and the \emph{Floquet PXP model}~\cite{wilkinson2020exact,prosen2021many}, which exhibits many-body scars~\cite{turner2018weak,wang2024quantum}.
+As local, unitary, discrete models, digital QCA parallel reversible classical CA~\cite{hillberry2021entangled,casagrande2023complexity,lesanovsky2019non,wintermantel2020unitary}.